 It seems clear that "a person with an orientation differing from heterosexual wants to change sex" is a faulty statement, since more than half of the sample of the survey strongly disagreed with that, and moreover 86,6% disagreed to a greater of lesser degree with it.
 The findings of the second phase of the research were similar.
+The third phase, on the other hand, exhibited a definite shift towards agreement to the statement.

 As far as gender is concerned, the survey revealed a statistically significant difference (p<.05) between the opinions of males and females regarding the issue of the question, while age played no significant role in the answers.
 In the second phase of the research, neither gender nor age played no significant role in the answers of the respondents.
+The third phase distinguished females from respondents who didn't state their gender (p<.01) regarding their answers on this issue; apparently girls are opposed to the idea that a person with a non-heterosexual orientation wants to change sex in a stronger way than non-gender defined respondents.
+Age continued not playing any role in the configuration of the answers in this phase as well.